Darvinleo/python_workout/README.md

 # python_workout

-project for personal learning with book "Python Workout" by REUVEN LERNER
+Personal project.
+Just study with book "Python Workout" by REUVEN LERNER No LLM, no even LSP..
+Just raw workout for fun